ampproject/amphtml/contributing/DEVELOPING.md

    ```
 * It may take a few minutes for the tests to start.
 You can see the status of your tests on the Sauce Labs [Automated Tests](https://saucelabs.com/beta/dashboard/tests) dashboard.
 (You can also see the status of your proxy on the [Tunnels](https://saucelabs.com/beta/tunnels) dashboard.

+* If you see "Cannot find module '../build/safe-execute'", this is caused by a caching issue - try uninstalling and reinstalling the 'wd' module as described in [karma-sauce-launcher issue #117](https://github.com/karma-runner/karma-sauce-launcher/issues/117).

 ## Visual Diff Tests